asifvora/aws-solutions-architect-associate-notes/README.md

 - Only for Linux Instances (POSIX)
 - EFS has a higher price point than EBS
 - Can leverage EFS-IA for cost savings

+## High Availability & Scalability

+1. ### Scalability & High Availability

+- Scalability means that an application / system can handle greater loads by adapting.
+- There are two kinds of scalability:
+  - Vertical Scalability
+  - Horizontal Scalability (= elasticity)
+- Scalability is linked but different to High Availability

+- **Vertical Scalability**

+  - Vertically scalability means increasing the size of the instance
+  - For example, your application runs on a t2.micro
+  - Scaling that application vertically means running it on a t2.large
+  - Vertical scalability is very common for non distributed systems, such as a database.
+  - RDS, ElastiCache are services that can scale ver tically.
+  - There’s usually a limit to how much you can vertically scale (hardware limit)

+- **Horizontal Scalability**

+  - Horizontal Scalability means increasing the number of instances / systems for your application
+  - Horizontal scaling implies distributed systems.
+  - This is very common for web applications / modern applications

+- **High Availability**

+  - High Availability usually goes hand in hand with horizontal scaling
+  - High availability means running your application / system in at least 2 data centers (== Availability Zones)
+  - The goal of high availability is to survive a data center loss
+  - The high availability can be passive (for RDS Multi AZ for example)
+  - The high availability can be active (for horizontal scaling)

+- **High Availability & Scalability For EC2**
+- Vertical Scaling: Increase instance size (= scale up / down)
+  - From: t2.nano - 0.5G of RAM, 1 vCPU
+  - To: u-12tb1.metal – 12.3 TB of RAM, 448 vCPUs
+- Horizontal Scaling: Increase number of instances (= scale out / in)
+  - Auto Scaling Group
+  - Load Balancer
+- High Availability: Run instances for the same application across multi AZ
+  - Auto Scaling Group multi AZ
+  - Load Balancer multi AZ

+2. ### Elastic Load Balancing (ELB) Overview

+- Load Balances are servers that forward traffic to multiple servers (e.g., EC2 instances) downstream
+- **Why use a load balancer?**
+  - Spread load across multiple downstream instances
+  - Expose a single point of access (DNS) to your application
+  - Seamlessly handle failures of downstream instances
+  - Do regular health checks to your instances
+  - Provide SSL termination (HTTPS) for your websites
+  - Enforce stickiness with cookies
+  - High availability across zones
+  - Separate public traffic from private traffic
+- **Why use an Elastic Load Balancer?**
+  - An Elastic Load Balancer is a managed load balancer
+    - AWS guarantees that it will be working
+    - AWS takes care of upgrades, maintenance, high availability
+    - AWS provides only a few configuration knobs
+  - It costs less to setup your own load balancer but it will be a lot more effort on your end
+  - It is integrated with many AWS offerings / services
+    - EC2, EC2 Auto Scaling Groups, Amazon ECS
+    - AWS Certificate Manager (ACM), CloudWatch
+    - Route53,AWSWAF,AWSGlobalAccelerator
+- **Health Checks**
+  - Health Checks are crucial for Load Balancers
+  - They enable the load balancer to know if instances it forwards traffic to are available to reply to requests
+  - The health check is done on a port and a route (/health is common)
+  - If the response is not 200 (OK), then the instance is unhealthy
+- **Types of load balancer on AWS**
+  - 1.  **Classic Load Balancer** (v1 - old generation) – 2009 – CLB - HTTP, HTTPS,TCP,SSL(secureTCP)
+  - 2.  **Application Load Balancer** (v2 - new generation) – 2016 – ALB - HTTP, HTTPS,WebSocket
+  - 3.  **Network Load Balancer** (v2 - new generation) – 2017 – NLB - TCP,TLS(secureTCP),UDP
+  - 4.  **Gateway Load Balancer** – 2020 – GWLB - Operates at layer 3 (Network layer) – IP Protocol

+> Overall, it is recommended to use the newer generation load balancers as they provide more features
+> Some load balancers can be setup as internal (private) or external (public) ELBs

+3. ### Classic Load Balancers (CLB)

+- Suppor HTTP, HTTPS, TCP, SSL
+- Health checks are TCP or HTTP based
+- Protocols port supported are 1-65535
+- It's support IPv4, IPv6 and dual stack
+- Fixed hostname XXX.region.elb.amazonaws.com

+4. ### Application Load Balancer (ALB)

+- Application load balancers is Layer 7 (HTTP)
+- Distributes incoming application traffic across multiple targest such as EC2 instances in multiple AZ.
+- Increase the availability of your application
+- Suppor t for HTTP/2 and WebSocket
+- Support redirects (from HTTP to HTTPS for example)
+- Routing tables to different target groups:
+  - Routing based on path in URL (example.com/users & example.com/posts)
+  - Routing based on hostname in URL (one.example.com & other.example.com)
+  - Routing based on Query String, Headers (example.com/users?id=123&order=false)
+- ALB are a great fit for micro services & container-based application (example: Docker & Amazon ECS)
+- Has a port mapping feature to redirect to a dynamic port in ECS
+- Target Groups:
+  - EC2 instances (can be managed by an Auto Scaling Group) – HTTP
+  - ECS tasks (managed by ECS itself) – HTTP
+  - Lambda functions – HTTP request is translated into a JSON event
+  - IP Addresses – must be private IPs
+  - ALB can route to multiple target groups
+  - Health checks are at the target group level
+- Fixed hostname XXX.region.elb.amazonaws.com
+- The application servers don’t see the IP of the client directly
+  - The true IP of the client is inserted in the header **X-Forwarded-For**
+  - We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto)

+5. ### Network Load Balancer (NLB)

+- Network load balancers (Layer 4) allow to:
+  - Forward TCP & UDP traffic to your instances
+  - Handle millions of request per seconds
+  - Less latency ~100 ms (vs 400 ms for ALB)
+- NLB has one static IP per AZ, and supports assigning Elastic IP (helpful for whitelisting specific IP)
+- Used for extreme performance,TCP or UDP traffic
+- Not included in the AWS free tier
+- Target Groups:
+  - EC2 instances
+  - IP Addresses – must be private IPs
+  - Application Load Balancer
+  - Health Checks support the TCP, HTTP and HTTPS Protocols

+6. ### Gateway Load Balancer (GWLB)

+7. ### Elastic Load Balancer - Sticky Sessions
+8. ### Elastic Load Balancer - Cross Zone Load Balancing
+9. ### Elastic Load Balancer - SSL Certificates
+10. ### Elastic Load Balancer - Connection Draining
+11. ### Auto Scaling Groups (ASG) Overview
+12. ### Auto Scaling Groups - Scaling Policies

 ======================================================================================================================================